mimo3000n/NASSCOM_VSD_Soc_design/README.md

   - #### De-coupling capacitors

     concept of macros which contain reusable cells (IP's) which can be used multiple times and on different hardware.
     Location where cells (A, B, C) in our example depend on desig szenario.

+![11-05-2025_17-48-47](https://github.com/user-attachments/assets/897d3d6d-b3c7-4c36-ade2-7c9d21a314d4)

 Idea of pre-placed cells are that they are fixed and can't be moved.

-![11-05-2025_17-48-47](https://github.com/user-attachments/assets/897d3d6d-b3c7-4c36-ade2-7c9d21a314d4)

 ![11-05-2025_17-49-27](https://github.com/user-attachments/assets/8767ab10-435c-43cb-b51f-fdcf8cf8c98a)

+Concept of de-copupling capacitors:
+Due to phisical resistance of wires on a chip the is a voltage drop, when switching a circuit from 0 to 1, a current flow from power supply to cell.
+If the voltage drop is still in noise margin range weare save, otherwise voltage falls into "undifened area" which produce unpredictable result.

 ![11-05-2025_17-50-40](https://github.com/user-attachments/assets/eb1ac662-24e4-4881-b3ea-dd04a536ff21)